How can you receive our grant?

 How do we select musicians?

 When selecting musicians for our grant programs, priority is given to the following: academic singing, violin, viola, cello and symphonic conducting.
 We can discuss supporting musicians of other specialties individually.
-The Fund operates at the expense of the private funds.
-The evaluation of grant applications and the decision on their approval (or rejection) is based on internal criteria and procedures without providing any comments on the submitted applications.
-The Fund may involve external experts to assess the applications.

 How do we select competitions?